mikiTesf/wrex-py/README.md

     to wrex-py be in the EPUB format.

 positional arguments:
-  path               path to a meeting workbook file(s)
+  path               path to a meeting workbook EPUB

 optional arguments:
   -h, --help         show this help message and exit